 Oral Cancer screenings are an integral part of all of our dental exams.
 They involve a careful and complete examination of the inside of your mouth and tongue.

 Our dentists are trained to identify the early warning signs of oral cancer through proper screening during your regular dental visit.
 If you notice oral cancer symptoms such as spots, ulcers or other abnormalities in your tongue, cheek or gums, please schedule a dental check-up right away!
 Oral cancer is very treatable, especially when detected early.

 Close to 37,000 Americans will be diagnosed with oral or pharyngeal cancer this year.

-It will cause over 8,000 deaths, killing 1 person every hour, 24 hours a day.
+Oral cancer will cause more than 8,000 deaths, killing 1 person every hour, 24 hours a day.

 The death rate for oral cancer is higher than that of cervical cancer, Hodgkins lymphoma, laryngeal cancer, cancer of the testes and endocrine system cancers, such as thyroid or skin cancer (malignant melanoma).

-Historically the death rate associated with this cancer is particularly high due to the cancer being discovered so late in its development.
-Early detection is key!
+Early detectionis key!
+Historically, the death rate associated with this cancer is particularly high because it has been discovered so late in development.

-90% of patients with oral cancers use tobacco.
-The risk of developing these cancers increases with the amount smoked or chewed and the duration of the habit.
-Smokers are 6 times more likely than non-smokers to develop these cancers.
+90% of patients with oral cancers use tobacco, and smokers are 6 times more likely than non-smokers to develop the disease.

 75% to 80% of all patients with oral cancer drink alcohol frequently.
 These cancers are about 6 times more common in drinkers than in non-drinkers.